Everything you need to know about writing for Work Design Magazine.

 Our Editorial and Submission Process

 Work Design Magazine is dedicated to exploring the evolution of workplace culture, research, and design.
-Our readers are knowledgeable and informed workplace design experts.
+Our readers are knowledgeable and informed workplace design experts and decision makers.
 They know their stuff – therefore, we do not publish articles that assume they don’t.

 Please make sure your article follows our guidelines before sharing.